What's the goal of the project?

 How does a conversation among mostly white people help systemic racism?

-Guests do and are encouraged to donate time or money to groups doing more direct work locally!
+Guests are encouraged to donate time or money to groups doing more direct work locally.
 This work of participatory art—about privilege, fragility, and calling-in—hopes to get at the issues from a different angle and engage a broader audience.

 It would be great if we white people would spend more time researching literature and other resources by people of color and putting what we learn into action.
 But since things are often going ok for us personally in the racial dimension of our own lives, there isn't always motivation to sit down with this uncomfortable work.
 While white supremacist voices are bold and loud, a dinner brings people together to share resources and perspectives for countering them, within ourselves and in our communities.
 This project gathers people for whom the idea of white privilege is a relatively new one, as well as those who have spent a lifetime working on racial justice but realize they have more work to do.